Planning your visit

 Picnics are the ideal way to enjoy the stunning views and scenery the countryside has to offer but please remember to take all litter home with you to keep those views you love unspoilt, unpolluted and safe for wildlife and for everyone.
 Outdoor cooking equipment (BBQs, campfires, gas cookers/BBQs) are not permitted anywhere in the Peak District National Park and any countryside or coastal properties.
 Remove the hassle and planning from your life and simply opt for a stress free portable picnic that frees you up to enjoy the dramatic scenes across the Peak District at your own pace and leisure, plus who doesn’t enjoy that empty backpack feeling when you’ve eaten all that lovely food.
 Click here for some delicious recipes you can try at home and then pack for your picture perfect picnic.

 Many of our countryside car parks are small and have a limited capacity so please consider this before setting off.
 Please do not park anywhere else other than designated car parks and be respectful of our local communities and farm tenants.
-For updates on how busy car parks are across the Peak District National Park please click here for the Car Park Status system which uses the red, amber, green alerts; this also gives an indication of how popular certain areas are or where the quieter spots may be that particular day.
+Narrow roads and access points must be kept clear at all times.
 For National Trust car parks in the Peak District, you don't need to book but please be aware that spaces can become limited on weekends, bank holidays and school holidays.

 Looking after the places you love